Why Learn Turkish of all the options?

-Why Learn Turkish of all the options?
-If you are undecided on whether or not you should study the Turkish language in India, this article might help you.
+This article might help you if you are undecided about whether or not you should study the Turkish language in India.
 Read along!

 History of Turkish Language

 Turkish (Türkçe), the westernmost of the Turkic languages, belongs to the Turkic branch of the Altaic language family.
 Turkey, by landmass, is positioned 95% in Asia and 5% in Europe.

-They are the eighth century AD Orkhon inscriptions by the Göktürks, recording the Old Turkic language, which was discovered in 1889 in the Orkhon Valley in Mongolia.
+They are the eighth century AD Orkhon inscriptions by the Göktürks, recording the Old Turkic language discovered in 1889 in the Orkhon Valley in Mongolia.

 - Old Anatolian Türkiye (old Ottoman – between the 13th and the 15th centuries)